DataDog/integrations-extras/nvml/README.md

 ### Installation

 If you are using Agent v6.8+ follow the instructions below to install the check on your host.
-See our dedicated Agent guide for [installing community integrations][2] to install checks with the [Agent prior v6.8][3] or the [Docker Agent][4]:
+See the dedicated Agent guide for [installing community integrations][2] to install checks with the [Agent prior v6.8][3] or the [Docker Agent][4]:

 1. Install the [developer toolkit][5].
-2. Clone the integrations-extras repository:
+2. Clone the `integrations-extras` repository:

    ```shell
    git clone https://github.com/DataDog/integrations-extras.git.